sagemath/trac_to_gh/Issue 3715.md

 # Issue 3715: trivial to do bug fix

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3715

 Original creator: was